yosoufe/SelfStudyRobotics/hardware/realsense.md

 `-DPYTHON_EXECUTABLE=$(python3 -c "import sys; print(sys.executable)")` to make sure we are compiling for python3 rather than 2.

-If you need to compile for different python versions, you need to install them.
+If you need to compile for different python versions, you need to install that specific python version and then use for example `python3.7` at the last line of above cmake.

+## Cross Compile for Jetson Nano on Host

+If you want to cross compile for jetson nano on host powerfull ubuntu machine, first follow the steps in [`cross_compile.md`](https://github.com/yosoufe/SelfStudyRobotics/blob/master/hardware/cross_compile.md) and then run the following in
+You need to follow steps on [`cross_compile.md`](https://github.com/yosoufe/SelfStudyRobotics/blob/master/hardware/cross_compile.md) file first to prepare the environment for the cross compilation.
+After following those steps, you may follow the below.
+If you do not want to

 Now lets test one of the example binaries.
 Open another terminal with your default user, (not in the simulated environment)